kachick/wait-other-jobs/README.md

   with-waiting:
     runs-on: ubuntu-latest
     steps:
-      - name: Wait other jobs are passed or failed
+      - name: Wait for other jobs to pass or fail
         uses: kachick/wait-other-jobs@v1.3.0
         timeout-minutes: 15
 ```